corydm92/lerna-test/README.md

 Linking node_modules to /packages/...

-- When runing a lerna command that triggers a npm package in a module (lerna run build > microbundle), you must define that script in the root package.json, and trigger it with "npm run xxx".
-I believe this is to do with scoping our project node_modules in order to run these inside a package that has no existing node_modules.

 Add .gitignore to modules in /packages/...

 - Add a gitignore to ignore our distribution directory per module